Money Back Guarantee +info

 What happens if the alkalinity of the pool is high?

-• Murky water due to the precipitation of minerals.
+• Cloudy water due to mineral precipitation.

-• Blocking in filtration systems.
+• Blockage in filtration systems.

 Previous Next